Louisiana riverboat casinos should be onshore, Senate votes

 BATON ROUGE, La.
-(AP) — Louisiana’s senators have agreed to allow the state’s riverboat casinos to move on land.
+(AP) — Louisiana’s riverboat casinos would be able to move onshore, under a proposal that won support Tuesday from senators who spurned a separate measure to move one of the 15 casinos from the northwestern end of the state to the southeast.

-The Senate voted 22-14 Tuesday for the proposal by Sen. Ronnie Johns, a Lake Charles Republican.
-The measure got two votes more than it needed.
+The Senate voted 22-14 for the river-to-shore proposal by Sen. Ronnie Johns, two votes more than needed.

 Passage to the House came after a heated debate about whether the bill’s provisions could be considered an expansion of gambling in a state with 15 riverboat casinos, video poker, a lottery, slot machines at racetracks and a land-based casino in New Orleans.

-The measure would allow Louisiana’s 15 riverboat casinos to conduct gambling activities within 1,200 feet on land from where the riverboat is berthed and remove the requirement the riverboats have an operable paddlewheel.
-It also would redefine the limits on gambling space.
+The measure would allow Louisiana’s riverboat casinos to conduct gambling activities within 1,200 feet on land from their licensed berth and would remove the requirement the riverboats have an operable paddlewheel.

 Most Read Business Stories